NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 # Build the Realization Configurations

 The realization configuration file, in JSON format, contains high level information to run a `ngen` simulation, such as inter-coupled submodules, paths to forcing file, shared libraries, initialization parameters, duration of simulation, I/O variables, etc. We have built the realization configurations for several commonly used submodules which are located in `data/baseline/`.
 These are built by adding one submodule at a time, performing a test run for a 10 day simulation.
-The successive submodules used at the initial stage are:
+The successive submodules used for CFE model are:

 ```
 sloth (conus_bmi_multi_realization_config_w_sloth.json)